 |URL Patterns||false||Specifies the URL patterns in Ant path notation which requests must match in order to match the particular rule.
 If none has been set, the Monitor rule will be checked against all URLs.|

 |Services||false||Specifies the services to be matched by the rule.
 If this field is left blank, all services will be matched.|

 Rules have two possible date types: rolling or calendar.

 Rollingdate type means TORO Integrate will subtract a minute/hour/day/week/month from the current request time and then count the number of requests from that point to present to see how many times a service has already been invoked.
 When checking for invokes per minute, a minute will be subtracted from the current time; invokes per hour, an hour will be subtracted; and so on.
 In other words, this type will check the number of invokes in the past minute/hour/day/week/month.

-Calendardate type means TORO Integrate count the number of requests from the starting minute/hour/day/week/month to the present time based on the Gregorian Calendar.
+Calendardate type means TORO Integrate will count the number of requests from the starting minute/hour/day/week/month to the present time based on the Gregorian calendar.